akshayranganath/akshayranganath.github.io/_posts/2023-11-30-Notes-from-AWS-reInvent-2023.md

 In one of the hands-on sessions, we built a RAG solution using this architecture.

 ![rag-deployment](https://akshayranganath-res.cloudinary.com/image/upload/f_auto,q_auto,w_650/blog/reInvent2023/full_architecture.jpg)
+[Source: shared as part of workshop]

 When deployed, the data flow looks like this:

 ![](https://akshayranganath-res.cloudinary.com/image/upload/f_auto,q_auto,w_650/blog/reInvent2023/Amazon%20Bedrock.jpg)
+[Source: shared as part of workshop]

 The team also shared an [example Multi-Modal RAG powered application](https://github.com/aws-samples/aws-genai-llm-chatbot).